matejcik/fastsum/README.md

 one thread at a time to read large files, on the assumption that sequentially reading a large file is faster than interrupting the sequential read by seeks elsewhere.

-(For purposes of fastsum, "large file" is anything over 1MB.
-This should probably be configurable.)
+(For purposes of fastsum, "large file" is anything over 256 kB.
+You can specify the limit by the `-b` argument, accepted suffixes are 'k' and 'M'.)

 If you use a traditional spinning drive, your read speeds are going to be so low that the whole task will be I/O bound.
 Fastsum is probably useless for you, a plain sha256sum